Pharmacy Practice Residency Program Overview

 Each resident shall complete a research or major project as part of their residency training.
 Each resident will work with their preceptor in the selection of their project.
-The results of this project are presented by the resident at the Pediatric Pharmacy Advocacy Group’s annual meeting in the spring.
-The resident will work with a project preceptor and will have access to hospital resources to assist with project design and data analysis.
+The results of this project are presented by the resident at the Annual Meeting of the Pediatric Pharmacy Advocacy Group.
+Assistance in research design is provided by Children's Research Sponsored Programs in planning the project.

 Each resident will be responsible for maintaining the adverse drug report log.